 The LS from RAN5 on ETC [1] contains a list of core requirements that are applicable only over NTC, as RAN5 understood it.
 In subsequent discussion over many meetings, it became evident that RAN4 does not have a common understanding pertaining to the applicability of spherical coverage requirements over ETC.

 There is the larger issue of consistency across all requirements in TS38.101-2, specifically what aspects of the document are core requirements, and what are merely verification guidelines.
 For example, in RAN4#103, there was a proposal to streamline UE testing for SEM compliance [3] by changing the verification test metric from ‘TRP grid’ to ‘beam peak direction’.
-In discussion [4], proponents clarified that ‘’, referring to the proposed change in verification metric.
+In discussion [4], proponents clarified that ‘So in our proposal there is no intention to change the core requirement at all.’, referring to the proposed change in verification metric.
 The principle behind this argument is that verification details in the requirement clause do not constitute core requirement specification.
 There was widespread support for this proposal suggesting that the principle was agreeable.

 Observation: RAN4 must resolve what aspects of TS38.101-2 are core requirements, and what are merely verification guidelines before RAN4 can provide a definitive reply to RAN5 on this subject.